Frequently Asked Questions

 Suriname's mobile network offers comprehensive coverage through two primary carriers:

-As you can see, both carriers offer 4G/LTE service, but coverage areas differ.
-Telesur Mobile provides broader nationwide coverage, while Digicel Suriname focuses on urban and coastal regions.
-This information is crucial when developing applications that rely on mobile connectivity.
-It's also worth noting that Telesur, the state-owned provider, has been instrumental in expanding internet access throughout the country, as documented on their Wikipedia page (https://en.wikipedia.org/wiki/Telesur_(Suriname)).
+Telesur Mobile provides broader nationwide coverage with true 4G/LTE and 5G capabilities in Paramaribo, while Digicel Suriname focuses on urban and coastal regions with HSPA+ technology (marketed as "4G").
+This information matters when developing applications that rely on mobile connectivity.
+Telesur, the state-owned provider, has expanded internet access throughout the country, as documented on their Wikipedia page (https://en.wikipedia.org/wiki/Telesur_(Suriname)).

 Domestic Dialing Procedures